paco0x/dockerfiles/README.md

 ### Run shadowsocks-libev with v2ray-plugin behind cloudflare

-You can use this repo to run shadowsocks-libev with v2ray-plugin behind cloudflare, and all services are running in docker container(including acme.sh cronjob).
+You can use this repo to run shadowsocks-libev with v2ray-plugin or v2ray behind cloudflare, and all services are running in docker container(including acme.sh cronjob).

 You can use acme.sh to update your SSL Certs